 Data-Driven & Customized

-Due to the variety in the characteristic of the autonomic nervous system, our clinical experiences demonstrate that stimulation parameters must be customized.
+Due to the variety in the characteristics of the autonomic nervous system, our clinical experiences demonstrate that stimulation parameters must be customized.
 That’s why our IoT-based wearable digital health tech platform collects data and provides personalized stimulation parameters with the help of machine learning algorithms.
-This unique and novel approach of us does not only increases the effectiveness of the therapy but also makes it safer.
+This unique and novel approach we utilize not only increases the effectiveness of the therapy but also makes it safer.

 Safe and Effective

-Vagus Nerve Stimulation (VNS) is an FDA-approved neuromodulation technique and it is used since the 1990s.
-As Vagustim, our safe and effective novel technology is utilizing the power of VNS by doing it 100% non-invasive and customized.
+Vagus Nerve Stimulation (VNS) is an FDA-approved neuromodulation technique and it has been used since the 1990s.
+As Vagustim, our safe and effective novel technology utilizes the power of VNS by doing it 100% non-invasive and customized.